soojihan/reverie/_pages/projects.md

   <figcaption>Figure 1: Project overview</figcaption>
 </figure>

-<p class="mine" style="margin-bottom:10px;">Figure 1 visualises an overview of research design for addressing the bottlenecks introduced above.
+<p class="mine">Figure 1 visualises an overview of research design for addressing the bottlenecks introduced above.
 This project also uncovers a research gap between system design and its applications in the real world, which have received less attention from the research community of ERD.</p>

 <p style="text-align:left;font-weight:bold;font-size:20px;line-height:1.0;color:black;"><a href="http://setamobility.eu/" target="_blank">SETA</a>: ubiquitous data and service ecosystem for better metropolitan mobility</p>